Cohomological representations for real reductive groups: Some auxiliary results

-We will make an argument on the Lie algebra, constructing a Lie triple $\{H, X, Y\}$ in the Lie algebra of $\sL$ with $H$ belonging to the Lie algebra of $\sT$, $X$ a regular nilpotent element in the Lie algebra of the unipotent radical of $\sB$, and $Y$ a regular nilpotent element in the Lie algebra of the unipotent radical of the opposite Borel subgroup $\sB^-$, and with:
+We will make an argument on the Lie algebra, constructing a Lie triple $\{H, X, Y\}$ in the Lie algebra of $\wL$ with $H$ belonging to the Lie algebra of $\wT$, $X$ (resp. $Y$) a regular nilpotent element in the Lie algebra of the unipotent radical of $\wB$ (resp. the opposite Borel subgroup $\wB^-$), and with: